-This year marks the 20th anniversary of Disney’s Grand Floridian Gingerbread House!
-The Grand Floridian pastry team, led by Executive Pastry Chef Erich Herbitschek, spent over 400 hours baking this gingerbread masterpiece and it took them over 160 hours to build & decorate the house.
+The Grand Floridian pastry team, led by Executive Pastry Chef Erich Herbitschek, spends over 400 hours baking this gingerbread masterpiece and it takes them over 160 hours to build & decorate the house.

-Not only is it a beautiful backdrop to snap a family photo, the Grand Floridian Gingerbread House also features “the Bake Shop,”a gift shop that sells some amazing goodies that you won’t find anywhere else.
+Not only is it a beautiful backdrop to snap a family photo, the Gingerbread House also features “The Bake Shop,”a gift shop that sells some amazing goodies that you won’t find anywhere else.

 The Bake Shop uses a classic gingerbread recipe from Austria to make everything from ornaments to cookies.